didacfontanet/entra-id-iam-lab/lab-06-access-packages/readme.md

 ## Design Decisions

-**Why a dedicated catalog instead of using the built-in General catalog?**
+**Why a dedicated catalog instead of the built-in General catalog?**
-Catalogs are the governance boundary in Entitlement Management — separate catalogs allow different ownership, delegation, and policy per department or application domain.
-Using a dedicated catalog demonstrates understanding of multi-team governance, not just the default path.
+Catalogs are the governance boundary in Entitlement Management.
+Separate catalogs let you delegate ownership and apply different policies per department or application.
+Using the default General catalog would work for a single lab, but it doesn't reflect how this gets organised once more than one team is involved.

 **Why SG-AllUsers as requestable scope instead of All members?**
-Scoping to a specific group rather than all directory members follows least privilege at the policy level — only users who belong to SG-AllUsers can see and request this package.
-In production this would be scoped to the relevant department or team.
+Scoping to a specific group applies least privilege at the policy level: only users in SG-AllUsers can even see this package.
+In a real environment this would be scoped to the department that actually needs it, not to everyone in the directory.

 **Why 30-day expiration instead of permanent access?**
-Time-bound access is a core Zero Trust control.
-Permanent access accumulates over time and creates orphaned permissions.
-A 30-day window forces periodic revalidation — users who still need access must request an extension (also requiring approval), creating an automatic audit trail.
+Permanent access piles up over time and nobody notices.
+A 30-day window forces revalidation.
+If the user still needs it, they request an extension, which also goes through approval, so the renewal is recorded too.

 **Why require both requestor and approver justification?**
-Dual justification creates an auditable record on both sides.
-In an audit or security review, you can trace not just who approved access but why it was requested and why it was granted — this is the difference between a rubber-stamp approval process and governed access.
+With both sides recorded, an audit can trace not just who approved something but why it was asked for and why it was granted.
+Without it you end up with approvals nobody actually reviewed.

 ---

 ## Lessons Learned

-**Self checkbox must be explicitly enabled.** In the Requests policy, the "Who can request access" section has a separate "Self" checkbox that is not selected by default.
-Without enabling it, end users cannot request access themselves — only admins can assign directly.
-This is a common misconfiguration in production environments.

-**Propagation delay is expected in trial tenants.** Group membership after approval appeared almost immediately in this lab (~30 seconds), but the portal documentation warns of up to 15 minutes in production tenants.
-This is normal Azure AD replication behavior and not an error.
+The "Self" checkbox is easy to miss.
+In the Requests policy there is a "Who can request access" section with separate checkboxes for Self, Admin and Manager.
+Admin is ticked by default and can't be turned off, so at first glance the section looks configured.
+But if you don't tick Self, the end user can't request anything, only an admin can assign it directly.
+I set up the whole policy, went to test it as testpim, and had to go back and fix this.

+**Provisioning was much faster than I expected.** I had read that group membership can take up to 15 minutes to appear after approval.
+In my tenant testpim showed up in the group in a few seconds.
+Either the docs are conservative or small trial tenants replicate faster, but it's worth knowing that both are normal so you don't start troubleshooting something that isn't broken.

-**The My Access portal link is tenant-specific.** The direct link (`https://myaccess.microsoft.com/@DidacIAMLab.onmicrosoft.com`) scopes the portal to the specific tenant, which is useful in multi-tenant environments where a user might belong to multiple directories.
+**The My Access link is tenant-specific.** The portal gives you a direct link that includes the tenant name (`myaccess.microsoft.com/@DidacIAMLab.onmicrosoft.com`).
+That matters for users who belong to more than one directory, because the generic link can drop them in the wrong tenant.

+---

+## What I'd Do Differently

+I only tested the happy path: request, approve, provision.
+I'd like to have also tested what happens when a request is **denied**, and the extension flow when the 30 days are close to expiring, since I configured extensions to require approval but never triggered one.

+I'd also set the decision deadline shorter than 14 days.
+Two weeks is the maximum the portal allows, but in a real environment a request sitting unanswered for two weeks means the user is blocked from doing their job.

 ---